mer-hybris/hadk.sailfishos.org/overview.rst

   echo "run this command in the Mer SDK terminal"

-There's more info in :doc:`setupsdk`
+This is covered in :doc:`setupsdk`

 Where is it installed
 `````````````````````